Inomares/katacoda-scenarios/cron/step3.md

 Of course, it's also possible to use asterisks on only some of the columns.

 Let's try it out, shall we?
-Try changing your cron job to something more specific, such as only triggering the `wall` broadcast at a specific minute rather than every minute:
+Try changing your cron job inside of `crontab -e`{{execute}} to something more specific, such as only triggering the `wall` broadcast at a specific minute rather than every minute:

 `replaceme * * * * wall "Hello world!"`{{execute}}